VivianNg9/COMP2750_Assignment3/README.md

 ## Deadline
-**Important: The project submission deadline is Sunday, 19/05/2024 at 11:55 PM.
-Ensure that all changes and improvements are completed before this time.**
+Important: The project submission deadline is **Sunday, 19/05/2024 at 11:55 PM**.
+Ensure that all changes and improvements are completed before this time.